Manufacturing and Design Defects: Volkswagen’s Faulty Emissions

 The backlash against Volkswagen has been swift and demanding: owners are up in arms – and rightfully so – about being deceived.
 It is possible that charges may be levied against the manufacturer, either in a class-action lawsuit or by individual parties, for deceptive trade practices.
 It could be years before owners see justice.

-Fighting for what is right for Baltimore Volkswagen owners
+Fighting for what is right for Volkswagen owners in Maryland

-Plaxen & Adler, P.A. offers comprehensive legal services to victims of injustice in Columbia, Baltimore and throughout Maryland.
+Plaxen Adler Muncy, P.A. offers comprehensive legal services to victims of injustice in Columbia, Baltimore and throughout Maryland.
 We demand accountability from large companies that think only of themselves, and not the people they serve.
 To speak with an experienced Baltimore products liability lawyer, please call 410-730-7737 or fill out our contact form, to learn more about how we can help.